andrewmarich/andrewmarich/README.md

 ###

-<p align="left">I'm a full-stack software engineer at 100Devs, where I help transform client ideas into working demos.
-I’m currently studying Computer Science at Western Governors University.
-I also hold a Bachelor’s in Finance from the University of Arizona.
-In my free time, you can find me consuming media, trying new foods, or hanging with my two Labradors. :)</p>
+<p align="left">I'm a full-stack software engineer at 100Devs, where I help transform client ideas into web applications.
+I hold a Bachelor's in Computer Science from Western Governors University and a Bachelor's in Finance from University of Arizona.
+In my free time, you can find me playing video games, trying new foods, or hanging with my two Labradors. :)</p>

 ###